Opinion | Trump should be mediating the dispute over the Nile dam. Instead he is inciting war.

 This is a dispute that the United States ought to be helping to solve.
 Egypt and Ethiopia are long-standing U.S. allies and aid recipients, and relations between Washington and Khartoum are rapidly improving.
 Instead, President Trump is inciting war.
 Egypt, he proclaimed last week during a phone call with Sudanese officials, “will end up blowing up the dam . . . they have to do something.”

-Probably Egyptian President Abdel Fatah al-Sissi, whom Trump has called “my favorite dictator,” won’t heed Mr. Trump.
-But the president’s rash and ignorant remarks underlined how his administration has squandered U.S. leverage and abdicated leadership in Africa and around the world while alienating important allies.
+Probably, Egyptian President Abdel Fatah al-Sissi, whom Mr. Trump has called “my favorite dictator,” won’t heed Mr. Trump.
+But Mr. Trump’s rash and ignorant remarks underlined how his administration has squandered U.S. leverage and abdicated leadership in Africa and around the world while alienating important allies.
 The latest example is Ethiopia, a country of 100 million people whose prime minister, Abiy Ahmed, won the 2019 Nobel Peace Prize for making peace with neighboring Eritrea.

 The United States initially tried to mediate among Ethiopia, Egypt and Sudan earlier this year.
 Most experts believe a solution is possible: The countries must agree on how quickly the reservoir behind the dam is filled and how water supplies will be managed during future droughts.
 But rather than play honest broker, Mr. Trump sided with Mr. Sissi, a brutal but inept dictator whose regime blames Ethiopia for water shortages that are largely of Egypt’s own making.

 When Ethiopia walked away from the talks and began filling the reservoir, Mr. Trump ordered that $264 million in U.S. security and development assistance be withheld — which only hardened Mr. Abiy’s resistance to U.S. pressure.
 Now Mr. Trump is suggesting that Egypt go to war with a country that has been an important ally in fighting al-Qaeda and its east African affiliates.
 The Ethiopian foreign ministry diplomatically responded that “the incitement of war between Ethiopia and Egypt from a sitting U.S. president” does not reflect “the long-standing partnership and strategic alliance between Ethiopia and the United States.”
-Former prime minister Hailemariam Dessalegn put it more pithily: Mr. Trump, he tweeted, “doesn’t have a clue what he’s talking about.”
+Former prime minister Hailemariam Desalegn put it more pithily: Mr. Trump, he tweeted, “doesn’t have a clue what he’s talking about.”

 Fortunately, other mediators are available: The African Union is seeking to broker a settlement.
 But its job will have been made more difficult by Mr. Trump, who has added fuel to nationalist passions in the three countries.
 Damaged U.S. relations with Ethiopia could probably be put right — but only if Mr. Trump loses next week’s election to Joe Biden.